drew-747/Fake-News-Detector/README.md

 # Fake News Detection System

-This project implements a robust fake news detection system using various machine learning models including BERT, TF-IDF with SVM, and LSTM.
+This project implements a fake news detection system for English & Foreign News Outlets using various ML models, including BERT, TF-IDF with SVM, and LSTM.

 ## Features